chunyangtang/PRMLTermProject/README.md

 ```
 As for PyTorch version, we develop the project under `2.0.1`, but it should work on other versions as well.

+### Training and Testing

+The project rely solely on a configuration file `config.json` for all the parameters and normally doesn't require parameters from command line.

-To run the model training and testing, use:
+To train and test the model, use:
 ```bash
 python main.py
 ```